raphaelkoszalka/hotel-front/README.md

 #### Still Missing
-Checked in person and guests that already leaved, still thinking if I am going to write this filter as two new endpoints at the back end of the application or a simple pipe filter at the front end.
+Checked in person and guests that already leaved, still thinking if I am going to write this filter as two new endpoints at the back end of the application or a simple Angular Pipe filter at the front end.